-- 18.16 At the meeting, the Committee must reach one of the following decisions: - (a) To allow the decision to be implemented without further delay, in which case the call-in process ends and the decision may be implemented. - (b) To refer the decision back to the decision taker (or to the Cabinet) setting out in writing any concerns it has or its reasons for the referral. - (c) To refer the matter to the full Council also with a record of its concerns and reasons. - 18.17 If the Committee asks for the decision to be reconsidered, the reconsideration shall take place as soon as practicable, taking account of the decision of the Committee. - 18.18 If the Committee refers the decision to full council, the Head of Democracy and Transparency will liaise with - (a) the Lead Member - (b) the Cabinet Member - (c) the monitoring officer - (d) the Executive Director for the decision - (e) the Chairman of the Council to determine how the matter will be reported to full Council, when the meeting will take place and what material will be submitted to the meeting.
+- 18.16 No Deputy to a Cabinet Member should attend a meeting of a Policy and Scrutiny Committee as a member of that Committee during consideration of a call-in, regardless of whether the call-in relates to the portfolio covered by the Deputy Cabinet Member. - 18.17 At the meeting, the Committee must reach one of the following decisions: - (a) To allow the decision to be implemented without further delay, in which case the call-in process ends and the decision may be implemented. - (b) To refer the decision back to the decision taker (or to the Cabinet) setting out in writing any concerns it has or its reasons for the referral. - (c) To refer the matter to the full Council also with a record of its concerns and reasons. - 18.18 If the Committee asks for the decision to be reconsidered, the reconsideration shall take place as soon as practicable, taking account of the decision of the Committee. - 18.19 If the Committee refers the decision to full council, the Head of Democracy and Transparency will liaise with - (a) the Lead Member - (b) the Cabinet Member - (c) the monitoring officer - (d) the Executive Director for the decision - (e) the Chairman of the Council to determine how the matter will be reported to full Council, when the meeting will take place and what material will be submitted to the meeting.

-- 18.19 When the Council considers a call in referred to it by an Overview and Scrutiny Committee, the Council may take a decision as set out in 18.15 (a) or 18.15(b) - 18.20 Where the Council makes a decision in accordance with 18.15(b) reconsideration shall take place in accordance with 18.16. - 18.21 A request to call-in a decision may be withdrawn at any time by notice in writing.
+- 18.20 When the Council considers a call in referred to it by an Overview and Scrutiny Committee, the Council may take a decision as set out in 18.17 (a) or 18.17(b) - 18.21 Where the Council makes a decision in accordance with 18.17(b) reconsideration shall take place in accordance with 18.18. - A request to call-in a decision may be withdrawn at any time by notice in writing.
 Where more than one member has called in a matter it shall be presumed unless otherwise made clear that the lead member has authority to withdraw the call in on behalf of everyone calling in the decision. - Where a Policy and Scrutiny Committee considers a call-in and concludes that the decision is contrary to the policy framework, or contrary to or not wholly in accordance with the Council's budget, then it shall seek advice from the Monitoring Officer and the Section 151 Officer and unless they advise that the decision is not contrary to the policy framework or contrary to or not wholly in accordance with the budget they consider referring the matter to Council.